1337-hacks/portfolio-site/README.md

 Welcome to my portfolio site!
 Check here for updates...

-Site has not launched yet!
-However development is going at a good pace and I will hopefully launch very soon 🙏
+Site has been launched! 🙏 See the live site here: https://elijahnucum.netlify.app/

 #### This site is created using the following:
 - React